top of page

 Return on Investment 4

-As the Halos struggles continue tickets can be found on 3rd party sites for as low as $1.
-Otherwise, box office prices are still a bargain starting at $9 for upper deck sections.
-For games that may include specific giveaways such as bobbleheads, tickets are still a bargain starting at $12, making an outing for an Angels game one of the most affordable in the league.
-For certain opponents such as the Yankees, Red Sox, and Dodgers expect a significant hike in ticket prices.
+As the Halos struggles continue, tickets can be found on 3rd party sites such as TickPick for as low as $3.
+Otherwise, box office prices are still a bargain starting at $7 for upper deck sections.
+For games that may include specific giveaways such as bobbleheads, tickets are still a bargain starting at $15, making an outing for an Angels game one of the most affordable in the league.
+With the Halos continuing to struggle on the field, games for even prime opponents such as the Yankees, Red Sox, and even the Dodgers have become affordable with prices starting as low as $15.

 Extras 4